cemac/rdm-skills/content/rdm-01-data-structure.md

 ### Directory structure

 - An organised and self-contained directory structure will help you to
-    - Encapsulate work on a project
+  - Encapsulate work on a project <!-- .element: class="fragment fade-in" -->
-    - Clarify dependencies between different components
+  - Clarify dependencies between different components <!-- .element: class="fragment fade-in" -->
-    - Find your way around when you come back to earlier work
+  - Find your way around when you come back to earlier work <!-- .element: class="fragment fade-in" -->

 #--